 Kevin McCloud on urban infills, cohousing and Grand Designs Live

-TV Presenter and Designer, Kevin McCloud talks self building innovations, his favourite eco-friendly brands and products, as well as Grand Designs Live 2018.
+Kevin talks self building innovations, his favourite eco-friendly products and Grand Designs Live

 Tells us a little about this year’s Green Heroes